Skip to main content

 A pattern of pineapples, cameras, handprints, floral bouquets and shirts.
 Partially obscured.

-We have adapted some of our education programs and resources to support teachers and students in their efforts to keep learning at home during the COVID‐19 pandemic.
+We have adapted some of our education programs and resources to support educators and students in at home learning.

 This version of the Be an Upstander teacher guide simplifies the classroom project into four at‐home lessons, incorporating a video introduction and an interactive web resource.